donald-ye/donald-ye/README.md

 # 💫 About Me:

 Hey, I'm Donald, I like to build things.
 My projects reign from my intrests in software engineering, data, and machine learning.
 I build projects to automate and to understand.
 Each repo, as simple as some may seem have transformed my understanding of software engineering.
-My current intrest is to create machine learning models to really try to understand and solve concepts that I have internalized.
+My current interest is to create machine learning models to really try to understand key concepts and grow my understanding as well as solve real-world problems!!!